 Naseem has conducted over eighteen months of person-centred ethnographic fieldwork to explore the phenomenon of broken transnational marriages, domestic abuse and destitution experienced by South Asian brides migrating alone to the UK with no natal family in proximity.
 She interrogates the process of their ethical self-becoming – through lived experiences, reflections and reactions – as they persevered and “kept going” through several challenging life events.
 Her thesis reveals the complex interplay of ethical considerations that shape the experiences of migrant South Asian women in broken transnational marriages.
-Secondly, it underscores the dynamic nature of their actions as they navigate moral dilemmas and structural constraints (legal, social and familial) in their daily lives.
+It underscores the dynamic nature of their actions as they navigate moral dilemmas and structural constraints (legal, social and familial) in their daily lives.

 Before her doctoral studies, Naseem worked at the Refugee Council, Oxfam, and Hillingdon Women’s Centre as a Life Coach and offered emotional support to women with experiences of being trafficked and domestic abuse, as well as those seeking asylum in the UK.
 During COVID-19, Naseem volunteered with Refuge, the UK’s national domestic abuse helpline.
 To overcome the stigma around mental health, Naseem runs workshops on Emotional Intelligence and Wellbeing, Empathy – role in Human Relationships, and Self-Worth & Esteem in local communities in the UK and abroad.